 Seamless Multi-Source Recording

-Transcript™ logs all of your valuable voice, text, photos, and videos.
+Transcript™ logs all your valuable voice, text, photos, and videos.
 Every single talkgroup, radio, intercom, and telephone call can be recorded and archived with Transcript™.
 As InterTalk develops new technology and features, Transcript™ can be easily updated, saving your agency money on costly hardware upgrades.

 Built-In Backup & Redundancy